 A very good friend of ours George Maguire filmed and edited put our wedding video.
 He’s an incredibly talented filmmaker with a great eye and captured the day beautifully so we were incredibly lucky.

-I got my shoes from Net-a-Porter – designer Loeffler Randall.
-So Comfy!
+I got my shoes from Net-a-Porter – designer Loeffler Randall

 Decorations were all homemade (I love that homemade feel) by myself and my lovely brides.
 Big shout out to Hanna, Sidi, Rhian, Holly, Krissy and Alex who spent hours on pom-pom making.
 And thank you Rio and Sophie for cutting out all the bunting for me to sew - it was never going to be an easy task when you’re decorating a whole forest!
 We had pink smoke bombs too as I thought they would look great in some of the pictures in the forest.
 I loved the contrast of the bright pink smoke next to the natural greenery we were surrounded by.